 8. Wolf Trap National Park for the Performing Arts

 Wolf Trap hosts a few very popular free events every year.
-Kick off the summer season at the annual Wolf Trap Summer Blast-off, featuring fireworks, and music by the President’s Own Marine Band.
-Finish the season at the annual Holiday Sing-along in early December.
+The Wolf Trap Summer Blast-off kicks off the summer season during Memorial Day Weekend.
+The event includes spectacular fireworks and music by the President's Own Marine Band.
+The season closes with the annual Holiday Sing-along in early December.

-Wolf Trap is located just north of the Dulles Toll Road.
+Wolf Trap is located just north of the Dulles Access Road (267).
 It is reachable by bike from downtown Vienna on a combination of trails and surface roads, but expect to tackle some hills on the way.

 Tips for Visiting Vienna Virginia

-- Vienna Virginia is easy to reach via the Washington Metro Orange Line, but it’s a little over 2 miles from the Vienna/Fairfax GMU Station to downtown Vienna.
-Grab a bus, taxi, or Uber at the Metro station if you don’t want to bike or walk that far.
+Vienna Virginia is easy to reach via the Washington Metro Orange Line.
+It's just over 2 miles from the Vienna/Fairfax GMU Station to downtown so grab a bus, taxi, or Uber if you don't want to bike or walk that far.

 Small towns like Vienna are one of the things we love most about living in Northern Virginia.
 There is always something new to explore, or a favorite restaurant or brewery calling us back.
 We hope our favorite things to do in Vienna Virginia inspire a visit.
 Vienna makes a fun day trip destination in the Washington DC area.

 If you're a Vienna Virginia local we would love to hear your ideas about fun things to do in town.
 Please share your tips in the comments below.
 Thanks!